WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Web Invariants and Attacks

-We can verify (up to a finite size, see \autoref{sec:evaluation}) that with this configuration the invariant holds.
+We can configure \themodel\ to reflect the current state of the Web platform by inheriting the policies from the navigation initiator for all local schemes: We can verify (up to a finite size, see \autoref{sec:evaluation}) that with this configuration the invariant holds.
 However, when we configure \themodel\ to reflect the planned modification of inheriting the policies of the URL creator when rendering a \texttt{blob:} URL (\coqe{c_csp_inherit_blob_from_creator (config gb) = true}), Z3 is able to find a new counterexample.
 The trace is similar to the one depicted in \autoref{fig:inheritanceparent} with an additional script loaded in the top-level window executing an \coqe{EvScriptCreateBlobUrl} event: \begin{enumerate*}[label=(\roman*)] \item a page in \texttt{origin\_1} with no CSP loads a same-origin iframe with a restrictive policy; \item a script running on the embedding document creates a new blob URL (\coqe{EvScriptCreateBlobUrl}); \item a script running on the inner frame navigates the frame itself (\ie, setting \code{window.location}) to the previously created URL.
 The frame loads the content of the blob and inherits the CSP from the embedding document, which does not have any policy.
 Similarly to the previous attack trace, the policy that was defined for the iframe has been removed by navigating to local-scheme content. \end{enumerate*}

 Hence, the planned modification on CSP inheritance in the HTML standard would introduce an inconsistency with the CSP specification.
 We responsibly reported the issue to the working group of the HTML standard~\cite{OurLSIssue}, who initially deemed the security implications of the attack as low.
-However, at the time of writing (December 2021), no final decision has been taken and the current browser behavior remains unchanged, \ie, our invariant still holds.
+However, at the time of writing (August 2022), no final decision has been taken and the current browser behavior remains unchanged, \ie, our invariant still holds.